Corporate Governance

 • The basic stance taken on succession planning involves defining leadership criteria, selecting several individuals for near- and far-term candidate groups, providing opportunities to develop required attributes and gain experience, and monitoring progress each year as candidates are groomed over the medium to long term.

-• In line with the above approach, educational programs for near- and far-term candidate groups are enhanced and built upon by sending candidates to external educational and training programs or inviting external lecturers as part of ongoing lectures.
+• In line with the above approach, educational programs for near- and far-term candidate groups are enhanced and built upon through measures such as sending candidates to external educational and training programs, inviting external lecturers to give ongoing lectures, and providing opportunities for ongoing discussions.

 Message from Outside Director Shigeru Endo